 Hot and Cold Drinks: We have hot and cold drinks making facilities accessible around the centre.

-Linen: All bedding is provided
+Linen: All bedding is provided.
+Please strip your beds on departure.

 Lounge: We have an adult lounge area with comfy sofas.